Bounding the mass of ultralight bosonic Dark Matter particles with the motion of the S2 star around Sgr A*

 where

 being $\mathcal{F}$ an hypergeometric function of the radial coordinate $r$, given by

 The positive root of the function in Eq. \eqref{eq:metric_function} identifies the radial coordinate $r_H$ of the event horizon.
-We derive $r_H$ numerically as a function of the wave DM boson mass $m_\psi$ in the range of interest of ultralight axions $m_\psi \in [10^{-23},10^{-17}]\textrm{ eV}$, resulting in a sub-percent variation with respect to the Schwarzschild horizon radius $r_H = 2GM/c^2$ as shown in the left panel of Fig. \ref{fig:horizons_precession}.
-Such deviations on the horizon size are responsible for a comparatively larger size of the BH shadow for smaller wave DM boson masses, as examined in \cite{Pantig2023}.
+We derive $r_H$ numerically as a function of the wave DM boson mass $m_\psi$ in the range of interest of ultralight axions $m_\psi \in [10^{-23},10^{-17}]\textrm{ eV}$, and find a negligible variation ($<10^{-6}M$) with respect to the Schwarzschild case, $r_H^{\rm Sch} = 2GM/c^2$.
+Deviations of the horizon radius, leading to a comparatively larger size of the BH shadow for the metric in Eq. \eqref{eq:metric_function}, have been examined in \cite{Pantig2023}, as a function of both the boson mass and of the core radius $r_c$, assumed as independent parameters (\textit{i.e.} without taking into consideration the scaling relation in Eq. \eqref{eq:scaling_relation}).
 Due to the current low-resolution of event horizon imaging \cite{EHT2022a}, however, such horizon-scale tests alone are currently unable to place sensible bound on the wave DM particle mass when the scaling relation in Eq. \eqref{eq:scaling_relation} is taken into account.
 Nonetheless, greater effects are expected on bigger scales, due to the larger fraction of enclosed integrated mass of the wave DM distribution.
 Stronger effects of weak lensing and a larger Einstein ring due to the presence of the soliton effects are obtained in \cite{Pantig2023}, especially when the impact parameters is comparable to the soliton core.

 \textit{Methodology} --- Following \cite{DellaMonica2022a,DellaMonica2022b,DellaMonica2023a}, we integrate numerically the time-like geodesic equations derived from the space-time metric in Eq. \eqref{eq:metric}, to predict theoretical orbits for the S2 star around Sgr A*.
 Initial conditions for the orbit are assigned in terms of the classical Keplerian elements: the semi-major axis $a$, the eccentricity $e$, the time of pericenter passage $t_p$ and the orbital period $T$ uniquely identify a Keplerian ellipse on the equatorial plane (which due to the spherical symmetry of our configuration does not lead to a loss of generality), that we assume to osculate the real trajectory of the star at the initial time (which we set to the time in which S2 last passed at its apocenter $t_0\sim$2010.35).
 We hence employ a fourth-order Runge-Kutta scheme, to integrate the geodesic equations over approximately two orbital periods (corresponding to a time range spanning from $\sim$1990 to $\sim$2020).
 This allows us to compute numerically the relativistic periastron advance experienced by the star and compare it with the one induced by a Schwarzschild BH of mass $M$ whose 1PN expression is \cite{Poisson2014}